A Fantasy Author's Adventures in Fiction & Life

 Which Pitch Party is for Me?

 #KidLitPit Children’s books from PB to YA.
-January 26th 11.59pm in your time zone (all/ any), 2023.
-Website
+January 11.59pm in your time zone (all/ any).
+Website.
+2025 dates TBC, but it is continuing on Twitter.

 #WMPitch -Picture Books through to YA- April, 8am-8pm British Time Cancelled?
 Website no longer exists.